Analysis | Top Republicans are giving Trump a pass on his ‘illegal vote’ claims

 Even if Trump loses, Trumpism is here to stay.
 Republican politicians have calculated two presidential elections in a row that Trump helped them do better downballot than expected because he has figured out a formula to reach voters they might have missed otherwise like former Democrats in northern states or Hispanic voters in Florida.

-That likely means some of the president’s policies, like a hard line on immigration and a skepticism of free trade, could be woven into the Republican fabric.
+That likely means some of the president’s policies, like a hard line on immigration and a skepticism of free trade deals, could be woven into the Republican fabric.
 But judging by Republican leaders’ willingness to help or at least not rebuke the president in his quest to delegitimize election results, the Republican Party may also keep his trademark assault on facts and truth and even democracy.